The Palazzo dei Priori

-The museum pole of Palazzo dei Priori is located inside the homonymous twoteenth-century building that is imposed on Piazza del Popolo.
-The Building fruit of annexes of a private house and the ancient church of San Martino has taken on the current appearance only in the sixteenth century with the impressive access staircase and the impressive bronze statue of Pope Sixtus V fused in 1588 by Andrea Sansovino when he stops, he becomes an archiepiscopal seat.
+The museum complex of Palazzo dei Priori is located inside the thirteenth-century palace of the same name that stands out on Piazza del Popolo.
+The building, the result of annexes of a private house and the ancient church of San Martino, took on its current appearance only in the sixteenth century with the imposing access staircase and the imposing bronze statue of Pope Sixtus V cast in 1588 by Andrea Sansovino when Fermo becomes an archiepiscopal seat.

-The Civic Pinacoteca hosts an important collection of marchigiana and Venetian school paintings, along with stone artifacts, costumes, coats of arms, porcelain, furnishings and objects.
-Among the most significant works those of Andrea da Bologna, Francescuccio di Cecco Ghissi, Jacobello del Fiore (Stories of Santa Lucia), Vittore Crivelli (Crucifixion), Vincenzo Pagani, Giuliano Presutti and Giovanni Lanfranco (Pentecost).
-Of particular interest a Flemish tapestry built on the drawing of Giusto de Gand and the painting by Peter Paul Rubens depicting the adoration of the shepherds, commissioned to the painter in 1608 by the Philippines fathers for their church.
-It is included, in the path to visit the Pinacoteca, the precious "Sala del Mappamondo" commissioned by Cardinal stops Decio Azzolino j.
-And built in 1688 by the Architect Adam Sacripante, which preserves the oldest core of the library.
-The room, fully furnished with walnut wood shelves, hosts part of the ancient fund of the municipal library donated mainly by the Romolo Spezioli, a personal doctor of Queen Cristina of Sweden.
-The environment dominates the impressive map, made by the geographer Silvestro Amantio Maroncelli in 1713.
+The Civic Art Gallery houses an important collection of paintings from the Marche and Veneto schools, together with stone artefacts, costumes, coats of arms, porcelain, furnishings and valuable objects.
+Among the most significant works are those of Andrea da Bologna, Francescuccio di Cecco Ghissi, Jacobello del Fiore (Stories of Saint Lucia), Vittore Crivelli (Crucifixion), Vincenzo Pagani, Giuliano Presutti and Giovanni Lanfranco (Pentecost).
+Of particular interest is a Flemish tapestry made from a design by Giusto de Gand and the painting by Peter Paul Rubens depicting The Adoration of the Shepherds, commissioned to the painter in 1608 by the Filipino Fathers for their church.
+The precious "Sala del Mappamondo" commissioned by the Cardinal from Fermo Decio Azzolino j. and built in 1688 by the architect Adamo Sacripante, who preserves the oldest nucleus of the library.
+The Hall, fully furnished with walnut wood shelves, houses part of the ancient collection of the Municipal Library donated mainly by Romolo Spezioli, personal doctor of Queen Christina of Sweden.
+The imposing globe dominates the environment, created by the geographer Silvestro Amanzio Maroncelli in 1713.